 Key flavours: dulse (red sea lettuce flakes), spirulina, sea grapes (soft green algae)

 Representing the re-emergence of mindfulness, this is inspired by ancient practices and beliefs for mind-body balance, a sense of harmony, growth and self-love.
-It also focuses on the Ayurvedic practice, which uses six tastes (sweet, sour, salty, bitter, astringent, pungent) to achieve balance, and warming and cooling techniques to provide comfort.
+It also focuses on the Ayurvedic practice.
+This uses six tastes (sweet, sour, salty, bitter, astringent, pungent) to achieve balance.
+It also features warming and cooling techniques to provide comfort.

 Key flavours: coriander, lemon, sea salt, cumin, turmeric, ginger

-To add an extra dash of fun, McCormick has partnered with Sanctuary, an astrology and “mystical services” app, to guide consumers to their flavour destiny.
-Inspired by Flavour Forecast trends, Sanctuary has leveraged its apparent astrological know-how to curate “Flavour Horoscopes” and other content, including hand-picked recipes for every sign.
+Finally, for an extra dash of fun, McCormick has partnered with Sanctuary, an astrology and “mystical services” app, to guide people to their flavour destiny.
+Inspired by Flavour Forecast trends, Sanctuary leveraged its apparent astrological know-how to curate “Flavour Horoscopes”.
+There’s also other content, such as recipes for every sign.